-PE - Our PE day is TUESDAY.
-Please ensure your child has a full, labelled PE kit for this day.
-Ear piercings must be removed prior to school day.
+PE - Our PE day is THURSDAY.
+Please ensure your child has all ear piercings removed prior to school day.

 Home reading - Should be done every night if possible.
 Reading each night with your child makes a massive difference to their progress but also gives them confidence and a love of reading.

 Due to COVID-19 all reading books will be sent home on a THURSDAY and must be returned on a MONDAY to allow a time to quarantine the books.

 Please ensure that your child's reading bag, reading book and home school diary are in school every day.

 Children may change their detective reading books (oxford reading tree) as often as they wish, as long as an adult has signed to say the book has been completed.